realA10001986/Time-Circuits-Display/README.md

 - Press 2/8 repeatedly until "MUSIC FOLDER NUMBER" is shown
 - Press 5 or ENTER, "FOLDER" and a number is displayed
 - Press 2/8 repeatedly to cycle through the possible values.
 The message "NOT FOUND" appears if either the folder itself or 000.mp3 in that very folder is not present.
 "PROCESSING REQUIRED" means that the TCD will prepare the folder (eg rename files) after selection; this requires a reboot.
-- Press 5 or ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)
+- Press 5 or ENTER to select the value shown and exit the menu.
+"SAVING" is displayed briefly.

 Pressing "9" at any point cancels and quits the menu.